 MEET OUR TEAM

 Brenda was a middle school teacher at Electa Lee Middle in Bradenton from Dec 2015- June 2021.
-She taught 8th grade Language Arts for over ten years and has her MAT from UNCC.
+She taught in NC for 8 years before moving here and has ten years of experience in teaching 8th grade Language Arts.
+She has her MAT from UNCC.
 She believes that her role as a teacher was to speak truth and inspire the next generation to break off the chains of conformity and walk in the freedom that Christ has called them into.
 She founded Avenue941 with the hope that every student in Manatee County would have access to a caring adult to support them academically, emotionally and spiritually.

 Unite Us Platform Supervisor and Family Services Liaison

 Katie Wilcox and Brenda Critchfield met at the 21Project school in summer of 2019 where Avenue was born and Katie is the one who came up with the name Avenue!
 Katie grew up in Massachusetts where she was a Family Life Intern and youth group leader at her home church.
 Her degree is Child and Family Services from Messiah University in PA.
 After graduating, she moved to Delaware to work at a medical day care and helped children with various diagnoses reach their highest level of development through play.
 She has volunteered with various grief support groups and is moving to South Carolina to work with children with autism and/or related disabilities.
 She cares about the mental and emotional well being of children and families and wants every child to know they are loved by God and have a unique purpose.